m-jahn/TnSeq-pipe/README.md

 **Example**

 Run the the following function in a terminal.
 Output is a tab-separated table with one unique transposn/barcode per row, its frequency and other data.
+All mapping tables matching the input pattern will be used to create the pool file (e.g `data/mapped/*.tsv` matches all `tsv` files).

 ```
 perl feba/bin/DesignRandomPool.pl -minN 1 \
-  -pool ../../data/pool/H16_barcode_pool.tsv \
+  -pool data/pool/H16_barcode_pool.tsv \
-  -genes ../../ref/GCF_000009285.1_ASM928v2_genomic_trimmed.tsv \
+  -genes ref/GCF_000009285.1_ASM928v2_genomic_trimmed.tsv \
-  ../../data/mapped/H16_S2_L001_R1_001.tsv
+  data/mapped/H16_S2_L001_R1_001.tsv
 ```